Opportunities

 Exceptional undergrads who are currently at Dalhousie and interested in research should apply for an Undergraduate Student Research Award.
 The deadline is usually around the end of January.
 Keep an eye out for announcements in December and information sessions in December or January.
 Both domestic and international students are eligible (domestic USRAs are funded by NSERC; undergraduate USRAs are funded by the Faculty of Computer Science).

 The USRA includes a 12-week full-time paid internship in the supervisor’s lab.
 Preference is given to second- and third-year students.
 A USRA is a great lead-in to an honours project.
 There is always room in my lab for USRA recipients.
-If you are thinking of applying for a USRA, let me know by mid-January and we’ll discuss topics.
+If you are thinking of applying for a USRA, let me know by mid-January.

 Contact Professor Ralph